Missing boa constrictor causes concern among neighbors in Montgomery County

 So far the search has proved fruitless, but Vinny's escape is all neighbors on the block are talking about.

-"I just don't want it to squeeze me," says Kayleigh Shoop.
+"I just don't want it to squeeze me," said Kayleigh Shoop.

-"It's kind of interesting, a little scary, but kind of fun," Yvonne Brown says.
+"It's kind of interesting, a little scary, but kind of fun," Yvonne Brown said.

-"I don't understand why it's such a huge deal, it's not venomous," says Andrew Nundesser.
+"I don't understand why it's such a huge deal, it's not venomous," said Andrew Nundesser.

-Vinny could be anywhere, so his owners and even police are asking if you see him, don't touch or even approach him.
-Just contact authorities.
+Vinny could be anywhere, so his owners and even police are asking if you see him, don't touch or even approach him - just contact authorities.

 ------